jtallar/drixit-challenge/README.md

 Rest API will be running at `localhost:8080` and its base URL will be `/api/v0`.

 ## Front-End
 React JS application.
+All files related can be found in `/react`.
 To run the app:
 1. `cd react`
 2. `npm install`
 3. `npm start`